vpraise00/leisaac/README.md

 ## Policy Training 🏋️‍♂️

 [GR00T N1.5](https://github.com/NVIDIA/Isaac-GR00T) provides a fine-tuning workflow based on the LeRobot Dataset.
-We follow this process for policy fine-tuning.
 You can refer to [nvidia/gr00t-n1.5-so101-tuning](https://huggingface.co/blog/nvidia/gr00t-n1-5-so101-tuning) to fine-tune it with your collected lerobot data.
 We take pick-orange task as an example.

 - First, collect a pick-orange dataset in simulation.
 - Then, fine-tune GR00T N1.5 using this data.